Jin Yong: Connections between the works

-All of Jin Yong's novels, except White Horse Neighs in the Western Wind and Ode to Gallantry are connected, albeit weakly.
+All of Jin Yong's novels, except White Horse Neighs in the Western Wind are connected, some strongly and some very weakly.

 Aqing, the protagonist of the novelette "Sword of the Yue Maiden", is the ancestor of Han Xiaoying from The Legend of the Condor Heroes.
 Demi-Gods and Semi-Devils is a prequel; the Northern Beggar of the Five Greats, Hong Qigong succeeds Qiao Feng as the new chief of the Beggars' Gang in The Legend of the Condor Heroes and Duan Yu is the ancestor of the historical character Duan Zhixing who later becomes Reverend Yideng, another member of the Five Greats.
 The Legend of the Condor Heroes, The Return of the Condor Heroes and The Heaven Sword and Dragon Saber make up the Condor Trilogy (considered by many to be Cha's magnum opus) and should be read in that order.
 Dugu Qiubai's Heavy Iron Sword is used by Yang Guo and broken down to create the Heaven-Reliant Sword and the Dragon-Slaying Saber.
 Guo Xiang inherits the Heaven-Reliant Sword and passes it to her successors in the Emei School.
 Linghu Chong from The Smiling, Proud Wanderer learns Dugu Qiubai's Nine Swords of Dugu from Feng Qingyang, a reclusive Mount Hua School swordsman.
-Some characters and schools from The Smiling, Proud Wanderer are mentioned in Sword Stained with Royal Blood.
+The arrogant leader of the Snowy Mountain sect, Bai Zizai boastfully claims that his martial arts prowess surpasses even that of Zhang Sanfeng, the legendary founder of the still influential Wudang sect in the Ode to Gallantry and the Mount Hua sect had fallen from grace that it had after the events of The Smiling, Proud Wanderer.
+Some characters and schools from The Smiling, Proud Wanderer are mentioned in the Sword Stained with Royal Blood.
 In a very brief inner monologue in The Deer and the Cauldron, Chengguan, a knowledgeable but naïve Shaolin monk, ponders two great swordsmen in the past who performed swordplay without following any defined stances: Dugu Qiubai and Linghu Chong.
 A few major characters from Sword Stained with Royal Blood also appear as minor characters.
 Wu Liuqi, a historical character from The Deer and the Cauldron, is mentioned in the third edition of A Deadly Secret as the martial arts master of Mei Niansheng.
 Numerous characters from The Book and the Sword appear in The Young Flying Fox, including Chen Jialuo.
 Hu Yidao, Miao Renfeng, Tian Guinong and the Feng family in The Young Flying Fox are the fictional descendants of the four bodyguards of Li Zicheng, who appears in the Sword Stained with Royal Blood and The Deer and the Cauldron.
 The Fox Volant of the Snowy Mountain is the sequel to The Young Flying Fox.